Activision Blizzard beats expectations as Q4 revenue grows 21% to $2.41 billion

 To date, the first season of Black: Ops Cold War and Warzone content has seen the highest number of battle passes consumed since the introduction of Call of Duty’s new in-game system in late 2019.

 Meanwhile, Call of Duty Mobile delivered double-digit growth in net bookings year-over-year.
 In the fourth quarter, monthly payers in the West reached the highest level yet, with an average spend per payer increasing strongly year-over-year.
 The game also launched in China in late December, quickly reaching the top of the download charts.
+The game has had tens of millions of downloads in China, and the company last said that the game has had more than 300 million downloads to date.

 Blizzard holds steady